Goal-oriented Communication for Fast and Robust Robotic Fault Detection and Recovery: Our Proposed GoC Framework

 Although the fine-tuned SLM performs well in most cases, its reasoning capability is inherently limited by model size, which makes it less reliable when encountering complicated fault cases or unseen fault scenarios.
 For example, in parcel palletising task, suppose a parcel has been placed on the pallet and the robot is about to stack another on top.
 If an unexpected obstacle is left on top of the existing parcel, the SLM may fail to reason that the obstacle must be removed first before proceeding.
 To address this, we design a knowledge distillation module that enables the SLM to learn recovery strategies from a more knowledgeable LLM.

-We adopt an online knowledge distillation design, where a teacher model (GPT-4o in our case) is only triggered when the SLM fails to generate a valid recovery motion\footnote{We validate the recovery motion by executing it in the simulator and checking for task progress, such as correct object placement and interaction with the target object, or successful task continuation.}.
+We adopt an online knowledge distillation design, where a teacher model (GPT-4o in our case) is only triggered when the SLM fails to generate a valid recovery motion\footnote{{We regard a recovery motion as valid only if it satisfies the predefined structured output format and successfully resolves the fault.
+Specifically, we validate each recovery motion generated by the SLM through executing it in the simulator and checking whether it leads to task progress, such as re-grasping an accidentally dropped object or avoiding a potential collision.
+If verification fails, the simulator restores the scene to the state before motion execution and triggers the teacher model for knowledge distillation.}}.
 At this time, we prompt the teacher model with the same scene observation, task description, and the failed response from the SLM to obtain a corrected recovery motion, accompanied by an explanation that analyses why the original reasoning of SLM was incorrect.
 Let $x$ denote the tokenised input prompt, and $y^{\text{LLM}}$ the recovery motions generated by the teacher model.
 We expect the SLM to imitate the output of teacher model and leverage the guidance to improve fault recovery quality.
 The loss function of knowledge distillation is then defined as token-level cross-entropy loss between the outputs of SLM and teacher model

 where \( \mathcal{X}_{\text{fail}} \) is the set of inputs when LLM is triggered, and $T$ is the token length of the LLM's output $y^{\text{LLM}}$.
 The loss function formulation follows the classical teacher forcing strategy to stabilise the knowledge distillation, where the ground-truth token prefix generated by the teacher model is used as input to the SLM at each step.
-In this way, the SLM can avoid predicting the next token using its previously predicted tokens as input, as they might already be incorrect.
+In this way, the SLM can avoid predicting the next token using its previously predicted tokens as input, as they might already be incorrect. {Also note that our distillation is hard-labelled rather than soft-labelled.
+This is because our task requires structured recovery outputs with a fixed format, where precisely reproducing the correct output sequence is already sufficient, while requiring the student model to fully match the teacher's output distribution offers limited performance improvement.}